Scott Altman

 Scott Douglas "Scooter" Altman (born August 15, 1959) is a retired United States Navy Captain and naval aviator, engineer, test pilot and former NASA astronaut.
 He is a veteran of four Space Shuttle missions.
 His fourth mission on STS-125 was the last servicing mission to the Hubble Space Telescope.
+In 2018, he was inducted into the United States Astronaut Hall of Fame.
 As of November 2022, he is the president of the Space operating group for ASRC Federal.

-Personal
+Personal life

-Born in Lincoln, Illinois, Scott is married to the former Jill Shannon Loomer of Tucson, Arizona.
-They have three children, the second oldest of whom, Alex, graduated Rice University in Houston, Texas in May 2009.
-Hometown is Pekin, Illinois, where his parents, Fred and Sharon Altman, currently reside.
+Altman was born in Lincoln, Illinois.
+He is married to the former Jill Shannon Loomer of Tucson, Arizona and has three children, the second oldest of whom graduated Rice University in Houston, Texas in May 2009.
+He is a resident of Pekin, Illinois, along with his parents, Fred and Sharon Altman.
 The Pekin District 108 school board voted to honor the former astronaut by naming Scott Altman Primary School in 2010.
 Scott's sister Sarah Beardsley is the publisher of Venus Zine, a women's music, DIY and culture multi-media company.
-His callsigns have been "D-Bear" and Scooter.
 He is a brother of the Sigma Chi fraternity.